TinyFish

 To a site, that can look like multiple unrelated clients touching the same workflow.
 That increases the odds of blocks, inconsistent behavior, or failed runs.

-When search, rendering, browsing, and execution live in one system, requests can stay coordinated: same session, same fingerprint, same workflow context.
+When search, rendering, browsing, and execution live in one system, requests can stay coordinated: same session, same browser context, same workflow context.

 Separate tools usually optimize for isolated metrics: